AdobeDocs/experience-manager-65.zh-Hant/help/sites-administering/aem-livefyre-recipes.md

 **Method 2: SDK Implementation**

 * **What:** [Livefyre.js](https://experienceleague.adobe.com/docs/livefyre/implementation/c-livefyre_js.html) is the core library that powers Apps and Auth on a site.
-It defines the global *window.Livefyre* object and a single public method, *Livefyre.require*, which can be used to load other Livefyre JavaScript libraries that help with embedding Livefyre Apps and integrating with third party User Auth platforms.
+It defines the global *window.Livefyre* object and a single public method, *Livefyre.require*, which can be used to load other Livefyre JavaScript libraries that help with embedding Livefyre Apps and integrating with third-party User Auth platforms.

 * **How**: [Use the Livefyre JavaScript SDK's streamhub-wallpackage](https://experienceleague.adobe.com/docs/livefyre/implementation/app-integrations/c-media-wall-integration.html)